 Summary of Indian National Movement

-- A.O Hume served as a first General Secretary of INC.
+- A.O Hume served as the first General Secretary of INC.

-- Real Aim of Congress is to trained the Indian youth in political agitation and to organise or to create public opinion in the country.
-For this they use the method of annual session where they discuss the problem and passed the resolution.
+- Real Aim of Congress is to train the Indian youth in political agitation and to organise or to create public opinion in the country.
+For this, they use the method of an annual session where they discuss the problem and passed the resolution.

 - With the announcement of Partition of Bengal (1905) by Lord Curzon for administrative convenience, Swadeshi and Boycott resolution was passed in 1905.